 The IPC notes that requiring a mandatory 30-day renewal grace period following expiration, with an additional email reminder 15 days following expiration, could provide additional safeguards to the registrant.
 The BC is of the opinion that there is adequate opportunity, but points out that inconsistencies in the transaction process of an expired domain name can lead to market confusion and in some cases create unfair market conditions that ultimately fail to uphold the practice of maintaining openness and transparency.
 The BC adds that all registrants require openness, transparency and predictability in connection to the expiration of domain names.
 The RS considers that there is adequate opportunity and points out that as a practice, registrars encourage registration renewal before and after expiration.
-The RS adds that unintentional non-renewal of a registrants' opportunity to redeem expired domain names and supports the WG to try to: summarize the major alternatives that registrars give registrants to redeem expired domain names; develop some criteria to define 'adequate opportunity', and; evaluate whether any registrar alternatives do not give adequate opportunity.
+The RS adds that unintentional non-renewal of a registration is very rare.
+The RyS points out that registry operators do not have visibility of registrants' opportunity to redeem expired domain names and supports the WG to try to: summarize the major alternatives that registrars give registrants to redeem expired domain names; develop some criteria to define 'adequate opportunity', and; evaluate whether any registrar alternatives do not give adequate opportunity.